ReeseGanaway/TicTacToeIOSApp/README.md

 <h3>Technologies used</h3>
-I made use of xcode to design the app, which was written in the Swift language with a Storyboard interface.
+I made use of Xcode to design the app, which was written in the Swift language with a Storyboard interface.
 This is my first attempt at designing an IOS app, so the above technologies were selected to allow for a beginner friendly learning experience.